-M1 Finance is an excellent choice of broker to buy these index funds.
+Again, most of these index funds should be available at any major broker.
+My choice is M1 Finance.
 It has zero transaction fees and offers fractional shares, dynamic rebalancing, and a modern, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.

 Disclosures: I am long VOO and NTSX.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, this is not financial advice, investing advice, or tax advice.
 The information on this website is for informational, educational, and entertainment purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 I always attempt to ensure the accuracy of information presented but that accuracy cannot be guaranteed.
 Do your own due diligence.
 All investing involves risk, including the risk of losing the money you invest.
 Past performance does not guarantee future results.
 Opinions are my own and do not represent those of other parties mentioned.
 Read my lengthier disclaimer here.

 Don't want to do all this investing stuff yourself or feel overwhelmed?
 Check out my flat-fee-only fiduciary friends over at Advisor.com.